darton/RPiNT/README.md

 auto_lldp_read = false

-To read lldp data, connect the UTP cable to the device, wait a few seconds, press "key 1" a few seconds.
+To read lldp data, connect the UTP cable to the device, wait a few seconds, press "KEY 1" a few seconds.
 If there is no reading, try again.

 ### Shutdown